Ferdi761/Traditional-Coking-Receipt/README.md

 ## 🧐 About <a name = "about"></a>

-This is my portofolio project for fulfilling applying backend programmer
+This is my portofolio project to implementing my skill.

 ## 🏁 Getting Started <a name = "getting_started"></a>